InUniversity/CompanyManagement/README.md

 This is an application designed for use by management at a company.

 ## Overview
-- IDE: Visual Studio
+- IDE: Visual Studio or Rider.
-- SQL: SQL Server
+- SQL: SQL Server.
-- Framework: WPF (C#)
+- Framework: WPF (C#).
 - Knowledge
     + Basic: OOP, ADO.NET.
     + Advance: material design, clean architecture (MVVM), SOLID.

 ## Database design
-...comming soon...
+...coming soon...

-## Refrerences
+## References
-...comming soon...
+...coming soon...